Iterative Graph Self-Distillation: Introduction

-Inspired by the recent success of unsupervised representation learning in various domains like images \citep{chen2020simple, He_2020} and texts \citep{radford2018improving}, most related works in the graph domain either follow the pipeline of unsupervised pretraining (followed by fine-tuning) or \textit{InfoMax principle} \citep{hjelm2018learning}.
-The former often needs meticulous designs of pretext tasks \citep{hu2019strategies,you2020does} while the latter is dominant in unsupervised graph representation learning, which trains encoders to maximize the mutual information (MI) between the representations of the global graph and local patches (such as subgraphs) \citep{velivckovic2018deep, sun2019infograph, hassani2020contrastive}.
-However, MI-based approaches usually need to sample subgraphs as local views to contrast with global graphs.
-And they usually require an additional discriminator for scoring local-global pairs and negative samples, which is computationally prohibitive \citep{tschannen2019mutual}.
+Inspired by the recent success of self-supervised representation learning in various domains like images \citep{chen2020simple, He_2020} and texts \citep{radford2018improving}, most related works in the graph domain either follow the paradigm of self-supervised pretraining on the pretext tasks or contrastive learning via \textit{InfoMax principle} \citep{hjelm2018learning}.
+The former often needs meticulous designs of hand-crafted tasks \citep{hu2019strategies, you2020does} while the latter is dominant in self-supervised graph representation learning, which trains encoders to maximize the mutual information (MI) between the representations of the global graph and local patches (such as subgraphs) \citep{velivckovic2018deep, Sun2020InfoGraph:, icml2020_1971}.
+However, context-instance contrastive approaches usually need to sample subgraphs as local views to contrast with global graphs.
+And they usually require an additional discriminator for scoring local-global pairs and negative samples, which can be computationally prohibitive \citep{tschannen2019mutual}.
 Besides, the performance is also very sensitive to the choice of encoders and MI estimators \citep{tschannen2019mutual}.
-Moreover, MI-based approaches cannot be handily extended to the semi-supervised setting since local subgraphs lack labels that can be utilized for training.
-Therefore, we are seeking an approach that learns the entire graph representation by contrasting the whole graph directly without the need of MI estimation, discriminator and subgraph sampling.
+Moreover, context-instance contrastive approaches cannot be handily extended to the semi-supervised setting since local subgraphs lack labels that can be utilized for training.
+Therefore, we are seeking an approach that learns the entire graph representation by contrasting the whole graph directly to address the above challenges.